robrighter/node-xml/README.md

 (C) Rob Righter (@robrighter) 2009, Licensed under the MIT-LICENSE

- node-xml is a pure javascript asynchronous and interruptible xml parser.
+ node-xml is an xml parser for node.js written in javascript.

  This library repackages components from the "XML for Script" library released under LGPL (http://xmljs.sourceforge.net).
 That library was written by